-Type of gain Rate Short-term (assets held 12 months or less) Taxpayer's ordinary- income tax rate Long-term (assets held more than 12 months) 15% Some key exceptions Long-term gain of certain higher-income taxpayers 20%2 Most long-term gain that would be taxed at 10% or 12% based on the taxpayer's ordinary-income rate 0% Long-term gain on collectibles, such as artwork and antiques 28% Long-term gain attributable to certain recapture of prior depreciation on real property 25% the maximum 2023 capital gains tax rate
+Type of gain Rate 1 Short-term (assets held 12 months or less) Taxpayer's ordinary- income tax rate Long-term (assets held more than 12 months) 15% Some key exceptions Long-term gain of certain higher-income taxpayers 20%2 Most long-term gain that would be taxed at 10% or 12% based on the taxpayer's ordinary-income rate 0% Long-term gain on collectibles, such as artwork and antiques 28% Long-term gain attributable to certain recapture of prior depreciation on real property 25%

-In addition, the 3.8% net investment income tax (NIIT) applies to net investment income to the extent that modified adjusted gross income (MAGI) exceeds \$200,000 (singles and heads of households), \$250,000 (married filing jointly) or \$125,000 (married filing separately).

-The 20% rate applies only to those with taxable income exceeding \$492,300 (singles), \$523,050 (heads of households), \$553,850 (joint filers), \$276,900 (separate filers) or \$14,650 (estates and trusts).
+- 1 In addition, the 3.8% net investment income tax (NIIT) applies to net investment income to the extent that modified adjusted gross income (MAGI) exceeds \$200,000 (singles and heads of households), \$250,000 (married filing jointly) or \$125,000 (married filing separately). - 2 The 20% rate applies only to those with taxable income exceeding \$518,900 (singles), \$551,350 (heads of households), \$583,750 (joint filers), \$291,850 (separate filers) or \$15,450 (estates and trusts)

+Realized capital losses are netted against realized capital gains to determine capital gains tax liability.
 If net losses exceed net gains, you can deduct only \$3,000 (\$1,500 for married taxpayers filing separately) of losses per year against ordinary income (such as wages, self-employment and business income, interest, dividends, and taxable retirement plan distributions).
 If year-to-date you have a net loss, it could provide an opportunity to divest yourself of appreciated investments in a tax-efficient way.
-(See Case Study 3.)